Intel X25-M G2 (80Gb ($230), 160Gb ($440))

 Here was a curious problem.
 Apple Software Update said iTunes 9.1 is available, so I installed it.

-this is a regular occurrence.
+Then I connect my iPhone and launch iTunes.
+It says "updating library".
+OK no problems, this is a regular occurrence.
 But, it never completed.
 Even after 2 hours. iTunes was un responsive so I force quit.

 Re-launching iTunes I get "The iTunes Library file is locked, on a locked disk, or you do not have write permission for this file".